alexanderlarsen/Saneject/README.md

     - Traverses only the targeted prefab instance or prefab asset hierarchy
     - Scene objects and scene scopes are ignored
 - Nested prefabs are treated as separate contexts
-- Injecting one prefab instance never injects on its parents, siblings or children, even if they are the same prefab
+- Injecting one prefab instance never injects on its parents, siblings, or children, even if they are the same prefab

 This applies equally to: